Hidden in the grassy hills of Hyde Park stands the hard-to-miss brick estate that is Kensington Palace.

 Princess Eugenie and Jack Brooksbank – Ivy Cottage

-It was recently announced that Princess Eugenie, cousin to William and Harry, had moved in to the palace’s Ivy Cottage, out of the four bedroom apartment in St. James’ Palace she used to share with her sister, Beatrice.
+Princess Eugenie, cousin to William and Harry, moved in to the palace’s Ivy Cottage with husband Jack Brooksbank just before their October wedding last year – and out of the four bedroom apartment in St. James’ Palace she used to share with her sister, Beatrice.

-There are 50 residents of the palace total, and the rest are made up of military members, courtiers, staff, and a sprinkling of regular citizens who pay market rent for their royal dwelling.
+There are 50 residents of the palace in total.
+The rest are military members, courtiers and staff, along with a sprinkling of regular citizens who pay market rent for their royal dwelling.